 Noninsertional Achilles Tendinitis

-In non-insertional Achilles tendinitis, the tendon’s middle portion fibers begin breaking down with tiny muscle tears.
-Furthermore there is swelling, and thickening of the affected area.
+In non-insertional Achilles tendinitis, the tendon’s middle portion fibres begin breaking down with tiny muscle tears.
+Furthermore, there is swelling, and thickening of the affected area.
 This is common among young and active people.

 - Insertional Achilles Tendinitis